-I focus on building responsive and fast websites.
-I spend most of my free time contributing to open source, learning new things, creating illustrations, building side projects, running, and making front-end demos on CodePen.
+I spend most of my free time contributing to open source projects on GitHub, learning new things, creating illustrations, building side projects, running, and making front-end demos on CodePen.
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular Eleventy, which this website is built with.

-I like to write about technology and web development.
-I'm currently fixated on learning more about Python, C++, and Web performance.
-If you want to see me write about a specific topic or concept, feel free to message me about it.
+I like to write about programming and technology.
+I'm currently fixated on learning more about Chrome extensions, Compilers, C++, and Web performance.
+If you would like to see me write about a specific topic or concept, feel free to message me on Twitter about it.
 Lately, I've been interested in developing Chrome Extensions and spending time creating illustrations using Vectornator.
 I enjoy writing documentation (and referencing it) so when I'm learning new content, I tend to take notes and write a blog post or something to document and reinforce what I learned.

 When I'm not on the computer, you can find me creating illustrations on my iPad, reading a good book, running, skateboarding, finding the best slice of pizza, and trying to become a better photographer.

 I received my Bachelor of Science in Applied Mathematics from Arizona State University on May 11, 2020.
 Due to a global pandemic, the university didn't conduct an in-person commencement ceremenony.
 Feel free to take a look at the virtual ceremonies.